 You can use them to help plan your editorial calendar.

 You don’t spend much time thinking about viewports, but they’re especially important in today’s mobile-first world of search.

-On mobile devices, pages are shown in a popup window called a viewport that extends past the border of the device.
+On mobile devices, pages are shown in a popup window called a viewport that extends past the device’s border.